 Master the art of public transportation

 Public transportation in Europe is generally excellent and affordable.
 Invest in travel cards or multi-day passes for significant savings compared to single tickets.
-Bikes are also a fantastic budget-friendly way to explore most cities.
+You can use a digital nomad travel app like Citymapper to help navigate public transit systems.

 Consider slower travel